domino-team/docs/pi/flashing.md

 ###Set up a tftp server

 You need to set up a tftp server.
-In windows, we recommend tftpd32 or tftpd64 according to your system architecture.
+In windows, we recommend `tftpd3`2 or `tftpd64 according to your system architecture.
 Download them from [junin.net](http://www.jounin.net/tftpd32_download.html).

-In Linux, we recommend tftpd-hpa, search for a guidance in google.
+In Linux, we recommend `tftpd-hpa`, search for a guidance in google.

 ###Update using the stored procedure